AidynJones/portfolio/technical.md

 ## Learned how to create models(active records) and controllers using the gii module
 Once we had a working site and a database setup with tables, I then needed to find a way to get that data and display it on the website.
 This turned out to be easily done with a built in module Gii which allowed to you to generate active records for the models in the database which give you easy access the display and change the data.
 Gii also allows you generate controllers, forms, modules, extensions and make CRUD to create, read, update and delete data in each model.

-## Created the view to display semesters, assignments and holidays in a table
+## Created the view to display semesters in a table

-I created a new index view for semester which I generated with gii, I then imported the models for semester, assignments and holidays into the view and pulled all data out of those tables.
-Putting all information into a table and and displaying all week start dates with week numbers, skipping over holiday rows and displaying if there is a assignment or holiday in that week.
+I created a new index view for semester which I generated with gii, I then imported the model for semester into the view and pulled all data out of those tables.
+Putting all information into a table and and displaying all week start dates with week numbers, skipping over holiday rows and later in the semester I added assignments or holidays displaying beside the given week they occured in.
 I later changed this to display each week and date ranges (monday to friday) and a column for each day, displaying if there is a assignment assigned or due on that day or if there is a holiday.

 ## Created a controller to get semesters, assignments and holidays, which is then passed to a view

+I had written all the logic in the view which led to a lot of code repetition and made it hard to expand on the code and add extra features, so I spent a week looking into generating a controller with Gii and using that to pull all the information I needed out of the database and sorting it the way I needed it.
+I then passed all the data and extra variables I had created (like a variable to track which semester we were currently in) into the view, this cleaned up the view and made it a lot more readable.
+Later on in the semester we needed to add assignments and holidays so I pulled their data out of the models in the controller and also passed them to the view, because I had cleaned the code this was a very quick and easy process and kept the logic that I added out of the view code.

 * Created a dropdown which allows you to select different semesters
 * Coded the landing page to display current day and week in the current semester